 There is no need to be worried.
 You can include all legal unsecured debts in an IVA no matter how they have been generated.
 Gambling is not a crime and as such any unsecured debts generated through this activity can be included.

 Although many people gamble for recreation you may have tried to pay off other debts by winning money.
 Generally speaking this never works.
 It is extremely rare to find an example of where someone has successfully gambled their way out of debt.

 Most commercial banks will agree to your IVA as long as your proposal is reasonable.
 This is the case whether the debts are a result of gambling or otherwise.

 Do you have to prove you are no longer gambling?

 Gambling can become addictive.
-As such if you have generated gambling debts in the past there could be the possibility that you will be tempted to do so again in the future.
-If that were to happen while you are in an IVA you IVA could be at risk.
-You might no longer be able to afford to make your monthly payments and the arrangement could fail.
+As such if you have generated gambling debts in the past there could be the possibility that you will be tempted to do so again.
+If that were to happen during an IVA you might no longer be able to afford to make your monthly payments and it could fail.

 Arrange a call with an IVA Expert

 Your information will be held in strictest confidence and used to contact you by our internal team only.
 We will never share your details with any third party without your permission.